 If you are having a sit-down dinner party, you can either serve individual portions of food to people or you can have a platter of tapas or appetizers in the middle of the table for them to help themselves to the food.

 Bread can be offered around, passed around or set in the center of the table so people can take what they want.
 This also depends on how big the table is and how many people are eating.
 If you have a table set for twelve, they won’t all be able to reach the middle of the table.
 Well technically they could but it isn’t good manners, is it?

 Make sure everyone has the right plates, napkins, cutlery and anything else they need to enjoy the appetizer recipes.
 Being a good host is about looking after your guests and making sure they have a good time.
 The appetizers are the first food they will see or eat, so it is important to do your best to make them tasty and attractive.

 When it comes to presentation, you can either stick to the appetizer recipes or use your creativity.
-Fresh herbs, a wedge of lemon, a sprinkling of black pepper or a strawberry might all be good garnishes, depending on the starter recipe in question.
+Fresh herbs, a wedge of lemon, a sprinkling of black pepper or a strawberry might all be good garnishes.
+These will depend on the starter recipe in question.
 Don’t use too many fussy garnishes and try to keep things simple.
-If you are trying to impress people, it is easier to stick to classic, easy dishes than attempt something too fiddly which you have never made before.
+If you are trying to impress people, it is easier to stick to classic, easy dishes.
+That’s better than try something too fiddly which you have never made before.